Clinical Trial Advertising Guidelines: How to Follow FDA Regulations

 When creating clinical trial advertising materials, it's important to craft outreach copy that connects with patients.
 But in order for your Institutional Review Board (IRB) to approve your materials, your materials also need to adhere to guidelines set out by the Food and Drug Administration (FDA).

-FDA overview for advertising clinical trials
+What are the FDA regulations for advertising clinical trials?

 The FDA considers advertising clinical trials to patients to be part of the informed consent process.
 Any patient-facing materials must be submitted to the IRB for your trial, but materials created for other purposes may not need to be submitted.
 Before you submit your materials, check the list below, as well as past IRB submissions, to confirm what does and does not need to be included in your submission packet.